AdobeDocs/workfront.en/help/quicksilver/scenario-planner/delete-plans.md

 * [Delete plans](#delete-plans)
 * [Delete scenarios](#delete-scenarios)

-### Delete plans {#delete-plans}
+### Delete plans

 >[!IMPORTANT]
 >
 >Consider the following when deleting plans:
 >
 >* All information related to the plan is also deleted.
 This includes all the scenarios and initiatives associated with the plan including information about job roles and costs.
 This information cannot be recovered.
->* >
->  If the plan contains a published scenario, the projects linked to the deleted initiatives are preserved and the Scenario Planner area remains in the Project&nbsp;Details section.
+>* If the plan contains a published scenario, the projects linked to the deleted initiatives are preserved and the Scenario Planner area remains in the Project&nbsp;Details section.
 >
 >  For information about publishing initiatives to projects, see [Update or create projects by publishing initiatives in the Scenario Planner](../scenario-planner/publish-scenarios-update-projects.md).
->

 To delete a plan: